Low Earth orbit

 A low Earth orbit (LEO) is an orbit around Earth with a period of 128 minutes or less (making at least 11.25 orbits per day) and an eccentricity less than 0.25.
 Most of the artificial objects in outer space are in LEO, peaking in number at an altitude around 800 km, while the farthest in LEO, before medium Earth orbit (MEO), have an altitude of 2,000 kilometers, about one-third of the radius of Earth and near the beginning of the inner Van Allen radiation belt.

 The term LEO region is used for the area of space below an altitude of 2000 km (about one-third of Earth's radius).
 Objects in orbits that pass through this zone, even if they have an apogee further out or are sub-orbital, are carefully tracked since they present a collision risk to the many LEO satellites.

-No human spaceflights other than the lunar missions of the Apollo program (1968–1972) have gone beyond LEO.
-Artemis II is also planned to go beyond LEO in early 2026.
-All space stations to date have operated geocentric within LEO.
+The only human spaceflights beyond LEO were the nine lunar missions of the Apollo program from 1968 to 1972 and the Artemis II lunar flyby in 2026.
+All space stations as of 2026 have operated in geocentric orbits within LEO.